-The owners of Wilter establish a key employee coverage plan funded with life insurance, which provides Wilter with a number of advantages:
+The owners of Wiltec establish a key person coverage plan funded with life insurance, which provides Wiltec with a number of advantages:

-- Protection from economic loss caused by Dan's death - Funds to recruit and train Dan's replacement - Access to the life insurance cash value for a variety of business needs, such as collateral for a loan or funding of salary continuation plans - The life insurance proceeds are generally free of federal income tax
+- Protection from economic loss caused by Dan's death. - Funds to recruit and train Dan's replacement. - Access to the life insurance cash value for a variety of business needs, such as collateral for a loan or funding of salary continuation plans.\ - The life insurance proceeds are generally federal income tax-free.